 Join this pizza-making class in Naples and learn the exquisite art of crafting the perfect dough.
 Naples is the birthplace of the Piazza and there is no better place to learn how to make delicious Italian dishes.
 Book your class.

 Pizza a portafoglio

 Now, we are coming to the “cheap” Pizza, but it doesn’t mean that it’s not good as a normal one.
-Pizza a portafoglio (Wallet pizza) it’s a mini pizza folded in four which makes the shape of a wallet, or a rounded triangle.
+Pizza a portafoglio (pizza folded as a wallet) it’s a mini pizza folded in four which makes the shape of a wallet, or a rounded triangle.

 This type of pizza also costs only €1 and it’s the best lunch you can have while walking around Naples’s streets!
-You don’t have to walk in a pizzeria to ask for a folded pizza, but usually, there are little stands outside bars and pizzerias selling small rounded pizza to be folded.
+You don’t have to walk into a pizzeria to ask for a folded pizza, but usually, there are little stands outside bars and pizzerias selling small rounded pizzas to be folded.

 Mozzarella di Bufala

 What makes the pizza special and good is the delicious buffalo mozzarella.